WillyWeiss/AWS_WebApplications_Installer/README.md

-# CloudComputing
+# CloudComputing software installer

+1)Apache as httpd,

+2)MySQL as madiaDB

-Apache as httpd,MySQL as madiaDB and phpMyAdmin automatic installer script for Amazon Linux 2 EC2 AWS Service Just make sure that you have Amazon Linux2 Instance installed with SSH, HTTP and HTTPS enabled.
+3) phpMyAdmin automatic installer script for Amazon Linux 2 EC2 AWS Service

+Just make sure that you have Amazon Linux2 Instance installed with SSH, HTTP and HTTPS enabled.